atoma-network/atoma-proxy/README.md

 - **PostgreSQL**: Manages the database for the Atoma Proxy
 - **Atoma Proxy**: Manages the proxy operations and connects to the Atoma Network

+#### Profiles
+- local - this is for targeting the local deployment of the proxy
+- cloud - this is when the proxy is being deployed as a service.
+It has a zklogin (google oauth) feature enabled, which is not available for the local option.

 #### Service URLs